conan-io/conan-io.github.io/_posts/2022-11-15-New-conan-release-1-54.markdown

     }
 },
  "datePublished": "2022-09-22",
- "description": "New conanfile.win_bash_run and tools.microsoft.bash:active config for better Windows bash management, new upload_policy='skip' to avoid uploading binaries, new Git().included_files() tool to get files not in .gitignore, added distro to global.conf Jinja rendering.", }
+ "description": "New conanfile.win_bash_run and tools.microsoft.bash:active config for better Windows bash management, new upload_policy='skip' to avoid uploading binaries, new Git().included_files() tool to get files not in .gitignore, added distro to global.conf Jinja rendering."
+ }
 </script>